swellsmo/icepack/documentation.md

   ### Friction
   Functions included:
   - friction_stress(u, C):
-    - Compute the shear stress for a given sliding velocity
+    - Compute the shear stress for a given sliding velocity and friction
   - bed_friction(**kwargs):
     - Return the bed friction part of the ice stream action functional
     - velocity, friction